ckdt/jumpstart/README.md

 Download the theme and then rename the directory to the name of your theme or website.

-Please read the [Roots](https://github.com/roots/roots/) documentation on how to install and configure the theme.
+Please read the [Roots](https://github.com/roots/roots/#theme-development) documentation on how to configure the theme and install dependencies.

 ## Available Grunt commands